Kursk: Operation Zitadelle

 Kursk: Operation Zitadelle is a board wargame published by Simulations Publications Inc. (SPI) in 1971.
-It was the first wargame to simulate the Battle of Kursk, the large tank battle during World War II.
+It was the first wargame to simulate the Battle of Kursk, a large tank battle during World War II.

 Background

 In July 1943, the German summer offensive in Russia, "Operation Zitadelle", ran into a strongly entrenched Russian tank army near the city of Kursk.
 Nearly 1400 tanks and assault guns were involved in what became known as the largest tank battle in history, resulting in the destruction of almost 300 tanks on each side.
 Although the Russians withdrew, the battle was the final strategic offensive that the Germans were able to launch on the Eastern Front.
 A month later, the Russians launched a counteroffensive that marked the beginning of the slow German retreat back to Berlin and the end of the war.

 Description

 Kursk: Operation Zitadelle is a two-player wargame in which one player controls German attackers and the other player controls Soviet defenders.